Own-Data-Privateer/hoardy-web/README.md

 - to make them archive all of your web browsing like `Hoardy-Web` does, you will have to manually capture each page you want to save;
 - they only captures web pages, you won't be able to save `POST` request data or JSONs fetched by web apps;
-- since they do not track and save `HTTP` requests and responses, capturing a page will make the browser re-download non-cached page resources a second time.
+- since they do not track and save `HTTP` requests and responses, capturing a page will make the browser re-download non-cached page resources a second time;
+- the resulting archives take a lot of disk space, since they duplicate requisite resources (images, media, `CSS`, fonts, etc) for each web page to make each saved page self-contained.

 Differences in design: